Do I need to wear a face mask to visit a care home?

 England

-It is no longer a legal requirement to wear face coverings in care homes in England, but guidance recommends staff and visitors to wear them in certain situations.
+It is no longer a legal requirement to wear face coverings in care homes in England.
+Guidance recommends staff and visitors to wear them in certain situations.

 Visitors

-Visitors to care homes in England are no longer required to wear face masks, although they may be asked to wear one in certain situations by the individual care home, for example if the resident they are visiting is suspected to have Covid.
+Visitors to care homes in England no longer need to wear face masks.
+However, they may be asked to wear one in certain situations by the individual care home.
+For example, if the resident they are visiting is suspected to have Covid.

 If you are a named ‘essential visitor’ during a Covid outbreak who provides personal care to your loved one in a care home, you will need to wear the same PPE as the staff when delivering this care.

-These are Government guidelines only and it is at the discretion of the care home as to when and where in the care home they require you to wear a mask.
+These are Government guidelines only.
+It is at the discretion of the care home as to when and where in the care home they require you to wear a mask.

 Staff

-Care home staff are no longer required to routinely wear face masks during their shift, but there are specific situations where they are recommended to continue to do so.
+Care home staff no longer need to routinely wear face masks during their shift, but there are specific situations where they may continue to do so.

 These include: